lueck/htcf/README.md

                            shoult not be in there.
 Defaults to abbrevs.txt in the working directory.
   -S,--no-structure        Do not output structure layer.
+  -o,--output OUTFILE      Output file.
+If left, the TCF is printed to stdout.
 </code></pre>

 `htcf` provides a [`config.xml`](config.xml) as a reasonable config